Parasgupta44/NSFW_Detector/README.md

 Use the notebook provided in `models/train.ipynb` file in your preferred python execution setup.

-The best model outputs will be automatically saved with the code provided in the file itself,.
+The best model outputs will be automatically saved with the code provided in the file itself.

 ### Testing

-The code provided in the [`app.py`](./app.py) file is used for testing your image and rendering the main page.
+The code provided in the [`app.py`](./app.py) file is used for testing the image and rendering the main page.

 ## Deployment